 For a railway station project, the Concessionaire would not only procure the civil works and equipment, it would also provide services to the users.
 The efficiency of its operations would normally be reflected in the quality of services provided to the users.
-The MCA, therefore, identifies the key performance indicators relating to the operation and upkeep of the station building, car park, parcel facilities etc. and specifies penalties for failure to achieve the requisite levels of performance, especially in relation to user services.
+The MCA, therefore, identifies the key

+Performance standards to be enforced performance indicators relating to the operation and upkeep of the station building, car park, parcel facilities etc. and specifies penalties for failure to achieve the requisite levels of performance, especially in relation to user services.